VollmerLab/16S_Florida_Tank_Analysis/README.md

 #### Relative Representation of Families of Interest
 Of the total number of ASVs present in all of the data within each Order/Family, what percent of those are found in the Likely or Very Likely Suspect Lists?

+Of the 116 remaining, 57 are significant for final disease state or final disease state:time (more abundant in either healthy or diseased)

 ![plot](./Figures/rel_abun_by_order.png)

 ![plot](./Figures/rel_abun_by_family.png)